Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Fracture Treatment?

 Your doctor will do a careful physical examination during which signs such as kyphosis (humpback) and tenderness at the affected spinal portion are checked.

-The laboratory studies performed on a patient with vertebral fracture from major trauma include serial hemoglobin determinations to check for hemodynamic stability.
+The laboratory studies performed on a patient with a vertebral fracture from major trauma include serial hemoglobin determinations to check for hemodynamic stability.
 Other laboratory studies include:

 A bone density test may be advised in patients with osteoporosis.